Doolittle's Tokyo Raid

 General Arnold believed his trouble-shooter was far too valuable in planning future missions to risk him in leading this one and denied Doolittle's request.
 It was not unexpected and Doolittle had his rebuttal well prepared.
 Perhaps the air chief himself had anticipated the argument for when at last he gave ground it was with what he hoped would be an easy out.
 "All right, Jim.
 It's all right with me provided it's all right with (General Millard) Miff Harmon."
 Arnold was sure that his chief of staff would quickly add his own negative to the air chief's initial one.

 Doolittle quickly excused himself and ran down the hall to General Harmon's office.
 "Miff," he stated after a knock and a quick salute, "I've just been to see Hap about that project I've been working on and said I wanted to lead the mission.
 Hap said it was okay with him if it's okay with you."

 Doolittle's tactic caught the general unprepared and Harmon replied, "Well, whatever is all right with Hap is certainly all right with me."

-Doolittle smiled, thanked the General and beat a hasty retreat just as he heard the General Arnold's voice over the squawk box on General Harmon's desk.
+Doolittle smiled, thanked the General, and beat a hasty retreat just as he heard General Arnold's voice over the squawk box on General Harmon's desk.
 Vanishing down the corridor to head back to Eglin he could hear

 Hap Arnold's chief of staff saying with frustration, "But Hap, I just told him he could go."